 4. Troubled sleeping

-Since your belly would be definitely big by the 36th week, you might feel uncomfortable and might also have to deal with various kinds of pains and cramps.
-While this is definitely an annoying situation to be in, you could also look at it as nature’s way to prepare for countless upcoming so-so sleep nights after the baby arrives!
+Since your belly will be definitely big by the 36th week, you might feel uncomfortable and might also have to deal with various kinds of pains and definitely get 36 Weeks of pregnant cramps.
+While this is definitely an annoying situation to be in, you could also look at it as nature’s way to prepare for countless upcoming so-so-sleep nights after the baby arrives!

 What does a 36-week pregnant belly look like?